Lever-age/leverage-devbackend/README.md

 docker exec -it CONTAINER_ID /bin/bash
 ```

+Connect to the container for leverage-api.
+If you type 'ls' you will see all the files from the [feature/v2 branch of the api repository](https://github.com/Lever-age/api/tree/feature/v2).
+To leave the docker container, type 'exit'  -- but note that this connand does not stop tye container!

 #### To stop containers, see which runs are running with the 'ps' command above, then type:

 ```
 docker stop CONTAINER_ID
 ```

 ## Troubleshooting